fraunhofer-izi/geotag/README.md

    left off upon restart.

 # Installation
 Geotag runs in Python 3.6 and and later versions.
-I uses the Python [curses module](https://docs.python.org/3/howto/curses.html) for an interactive user interface on the command line, [tmux](https://github.com/tmux/tmux/wiki) to display and organize
+It uses the Python [curses module](https://docs.python.org/3/howto/curses.html) for an interactive user interface on the command line, [tmux](https://github.com/tmux/tmux/wiki) to display and organize